 This resurgence of violence has had a profound impact on children’s access to formal education.
+Many other schools have become temporary shelters for conflict-displaced families.

 Unfortunately, having one’s education cut short because of conflict is a reality that many Congolese students have had to endure.
 In those parts of the country plagued by violence, the walk to school – often over many kilometers to neighbouring villages – can be incredibly dangerous.